Need to talk? Call 1800 882 436.

 A baby's age, environment and temperament all have an impact on their behaviour.
 All babies go through changes in their crying patterns, and sometimes it's hard to work out why.

-In the first 3 years of life, babies are developing connections or pathways in their brain and need consistent nurturing to feel safe.
+In the first 3 years of life, babies are developing connections or pathways in their brain and need regular care to feel safe.
 This takes a lot of energy from parents, who often feel tired and sleep deprived.

 As your baby gets older, their sleep patterns will become more predictable.
-Newborns sleep between 14 and 17 hours of each 24-hour day.
-As they mature, they'll need less sleep during the day and have more continuous sleep overnight.
+Newborn babies sleep for 14 to 17 hours every day.
+As they grow, they'll need less sleep during the day and sleep more at night.

 What are some of the common reasons for crying?

 Sometimes it may be hard to know why your baby is crying.
-But it's helpful to be able to rule out a few of the more common causes of cryingת and to understand why your baby is upset.
+But it's helpful to be able to rule out a few of the more common causes of crying.
+This helps you understand why your baby is upset.

 Consider whether your baby might be: